jtr342/audioVisualizer/README.md

 into usable data for our LEDs.
 It utilizes these libraries: numpy (for tables), scipy (for calculations), and pyaudio for the audio stuff.

-Overall, the flow for the our project goes from:
+Overall, the flow for the project goes from:

 Speaker -> Microphone Input -> conversions and calculations -> LED output